Kyaw Kyaw Bo: Career

 Kyaw Kyaw Bo started his career as a child actor when he was 10 years old.
 He first appeared in the film Chit Yin Myat Yay Ma Kya Nae.
 He then appeared in the films Atar Yay Nae Say Pa Mal and Moe Nae Lay Nae Mone Tine Nae, as a child actor.
 In 1996, at the age of 18, he worked as a singer of the Mr Guitar Cafe in Yangon for 4 years.
 In 2001, he debuted as an anyeint dancer in his uncle's anyeint troupe Thitsar Myittar Shwe Man Thabin for 4 years.

 In 2006, he signed with Min Film Production as their lead actor.
 He made his acting debut with a leading role in the film Bal Thu Pyaw Lal Ta Taw Lone Kyway, alongside Kyaw Hein and Thet Mon Myint, directed by Kyi Phyu Shin.
 He then starred in his second film Ka Ka Ka, alongside Dwe, Soe Myat Thuzar and Myat Kaythi Aung, directed by Nyo Min Lwin in 2007.
 The film was both a domestic hit, and led to increased recognition for Kyaw Kyaw Bo.
 He gained increased attention and popularity with his performance in the film Shwe Nar Taw Thwin Chit Chin Sa Kar.
 From 2006 to present, he has acted in over 200 films and 100 big-screen films.

 Since 2007, Kyaw Kyaw Bo has made a name on the stage with the Htawara Hninzi (Eternal Rose) anyeint troupe in which he is one of the supporting comedians along with Nay Toe, Tun Tun, Moe Moe, and Ye Lay.
 The director of the show is Maung Myo Min.
 Their shows have been hugely accepted by the resident Burmese audiences as well as Burmese migrants around the globe.
 Their shows reflect current socio-economic situations.

 In 2009, he took on his first big-screen leading role in the drama Chit Kan Pwint Nhint Ma Chaw Lay Se, alongside Eaindra Kyaw Zin, which screened in Myanmar cinemas in 2010.
 He has been presenting in the popular travel documentary program called Ride on Europe in 2017.
 The program was aired on MNTV and Channel 9.

 In 2018, he starred in the big-screen film Houk Ser where he played the lead role with Myint Myat and Ei Chaw Po which premiered in Myanmar cinemas on 11 January 2019 and received critical acclaim and positive reviews for his portrayal of the character.
-Kyaw Kyaw Bo co-starred with Nay Toe, Min Thway, Phway Phway and Aye Wutyi Thaung in the religious drama film Clinging with Hate, which won him the 2018 Myanmar Academy Award for Best Actor.
+Kyaw Kyaw Bo co-starred with Nay Toe, Min Thway, Phway Phway and Aye Wutyi Thaung in the religious drama film Clinging with Hate, which won him the 2018 Myanmar Academy Award for Best Supporting Actor.
 The film was premiered in Myanmar cinemas and also screened in Singapore at the same day and became one of highest-grossing films in Myanmar.